mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ## Extraction of Data from OSM File to CSV Files

-Data were extracted from the OSM file using the functions provided by the course, and a function, "shape_element" which not only parses the osm xml data but also cleans the data using the functions discussed above.
-However, the whole program was tried first on a sample of the osm file, which was also created using a provided Python program.
+Data were extracted from the OSM file using the functions from the case study exercises from the course.
+However, we were guided to write the "shape_element" function which not only parses the osm xml data but also cleans the data using the functions discussed above.
+The general scheme for processing osm files start from creating csv files as output files using the codecs module, then shaping the output, validating this output against a set schema and then writing the output onto the csv files.

-Parsing the osm xml file was done using the iterparse method and the xml.etree.cElementTree module (instead of the xml.etree.ElementTree) which parses faster using lower memory compared to the ElementTree module (http://effbot.org/zone/celementtree.htm).
-The iterparse allows for iterative parsing (parsing one tag at a time) instead of parsing the whole tree at once before doing something, which is intuitively slower (https://classroom.udacity.com/nanodegrees/nd002/parts/0021345404/modules/316820862075461/lessons/5436095827/concepts/54475500150923#, http://effbot.org/zone/element-iterparse.htm).
+*### The shape_element function*

-Aside from the commands that involve writing the csv files, the program includes a validation command that checks the format of the data against a schema.
-This schema makes sure that the values returned upon parsing are correct.
+Parsing and cleaning of xml data occurs in the shape_element function.
+It extracts values of attributes from an xml element, instead of a whole xml tree (http://effbot.org/zone/celementtree.htm, http://effbot.org/zone/element-iterparse.htm, https://classroom.udacity.com/nanodegrees/nd002/parts/0021345404/modules/316820862075461/lessons/5436095827/concepts/54475500150923#).
+Along with this extraction, the data is updated accordingly and appended to receptacles (lists and dictionaries).

 I encountered problems processing the whole osm file with validation set to True even if I didn't obtain any errors processing the sample file with validation set to True.
 To figure out what was wrong, I gathered from the course forum that I needed to look for missing fields in the csv file obtained from running the program with validation set to False.
 However, I found it impossible to find any in the large csv output files.
 Besides, it was also impossible to load the whole file using a spreadsheet program.
 Blindly, I resorted to including lines of code to address missing data, though doing this was futile.
 An example of this is: